Thursday, 16 November 2017

 1. Using a sharp knife, chop chocolate into rough shards

-2. Heat cream in a small saucepan over med-high heat until steam begins to rise off the surface and tiny bubbles appear around the outer ring; take it off the heat immediately
+2. Heat cream in a small saucepan over med-high heat until steam begins to rise off the surface and tiny bubbles appear around the outer edge; take it off the heat immediately

-3. Add half the chocolate; stir until incorporated then add the other half of the chocolate; stir till chocolate is completely melted
+3. Add half the chocolate; stir until incorporated then add the other half of the chocolate; stir till chocolate is completely melted; cool slightly

 4. Gently pour about 2/3 of the chocolate over the tiramisu filling (you may need to add a little milk to slacken the chocolate)